RIP21/babel-plugin-hyperscript-to-jsx/README.md

 (it's possible but will require further analysis of AST with hardcore traversal and I don't think it worth it)

-## Integration with WebStorm/VS Code to do file by file
+## Integration with WebStorm/VS Code to do it nicely file by file
 Preconditions:
 ```
-npm i -g babel-core babel-codemod babel-plugin-hyperscript-to-jsx
+npm i -g @codemod/cli babel-plugin-hyperscript-to-jsx
 ```

 ### WebStorm: